 Teach Your Children

 We know kids can be a handful... or two... or three.
-If your little ones are restless and are age appropriate, consider the following things to keep your children engaged:
+If your little ones are restless and are age appropriate, consider the following things to keep your children engaged during services:

-- Take your children to light candles and venerate the icons at various points throughout the services.
+- Take your children to light candles and venerate the icons at the beginning of service.
 Be sure to say a prayer with each candle and make your cross.
 Upon veneration of the icons, teach your children to pay attention to the icons on the analoy/tetrapod - these icons typically indicate the feast.

-- Engage with your children; ensure they're making their cross at the appropriate times, bowing at the appropriate times, and reciting appropriate prayers when they're said/sung.
+- Engage your children; ensure they're making their cross at the appropriate times, bowing at the appropriate times, and reciting appropriate prayers when they're said/sung.
 These prayers should be said at home to help them learn and be able to participate at Church.

 - Challenge your children to pay attention to the Epistle/Gospel/Sermon, and quiz them.